Lies, Damn Lies, and Statistics

 Figure 15.1 Revenue Growth for Casket Industry from 2016 to 2021.

-How can there have been 445,670 unanticipated deaths in 2020, while casket revenues failed to even meet pre-COVID projections?
-Making market share adjustments, Table 15.3 shows that between 2017 and 2019, the Batesville Casket Company makes on average $199.03 per death.
-We can therefore estimate what the expected 2020 revenue would be based on both initial CDC end-of-2020 data and their subsequently adjusted numbers to see which one more closely matches marketplace realities.
+It’s not plausible that 445,670 unanticipated deaths occur in fourth quarter of 2020, with no bump in casket revenues.
+Table 15.2 shows that between 2017 and 2019, the Batesville Casket Company makes on average $199.03 per funeral.
+From this data we can estimate expected 2020 revenues based on both initial CDC end-of-year 2020 data and their revised data to see which more closely matches marketplace realities (i.e., ground truth).

-If a 1:1 correlation (i.e., causality), between manufactured caskets and funerals conducted exists, we validate our trust in this data because unlike government reporting, businesses are lawfully required to truthful report financial information.
-Figure 15.2 shows funeral home industry revenue from 2008 to 2020.
-The red line is a linear approximation to the rate of revenue growth over time.
-Based on performance trends over 13-years, funeral home revenues failed to meet 2020 expectations, which means fewer funerals were performed in 2020 than were projected to be required pre-COVID.
-In other words, the data seems to suggest that COVID did not cause an increase in 2020 funerals.
+When a person dies, it causes a casket to be sold and a funeral to be processed.
+Therefore, we expect a 1:1 correlation between casket and funeral home revenues.
+In addition, we expect a causal link between deaths and casket/funeral revenues.
+If causality exists, we validate our trust in this data because unlike government reporting, businesses are lawfully required to truthfully report financial information.
+Figure 15.2 shows funeral home revenue from 2008 to 2020.
+The red line is a linear approximation of the rate of revenue growth over time.
+Based on performance trends over 13 years, funeral home revenues fail to meet 2020 pre-COVID expectations.
+In other words, COVID does not cause an increase in 2020 funerals.

 Figure 15.2.
 Revenue Growth in the Funeral Home Industry from 2008 to 2020.

-If the revised CDC number of deaths are accurate, then the year-to-year increase in American deaths between 2019 and 2020 is 15%.
+If the revised CDC numbers were accurate, the year-to-year increase in American deaths between 2019 and 2020 would be 15%.
 However, the increase in casket revenue in this period is only 0.78%, and the increase in funeral home revenue is only 0.73%.
-While there’s no causal link between CDC reported deaths and revenues for either the casket or funeral home industries, the two industries have a 1:1 correlation.
-It seems improbable there could be a 15% increase in deaths but less than a 1% increase in casket and funeral home industry revenues.
+While there’s no causal link between CDC reported deaths and revenues for either the casket or funeral home industries, the two industries are causally connected.
+It’s not plausible there could be a 15% increase in deaths but less than a 1% increase in casket and funeral home revenues, which implies the CDC death data is not correlated with industry revenues.

-Two industries required by law to file factually accurate reports, we have almost identical outcomes, namely that the increase in American deaths in 2020 was below pre-COVID estimates, which comports to the IndexMundi actuarial data we tracked monthly throughout the year.
-This suggest a reasonable approximation to the number of Americans who died in 2020 is 2,875,934, or an increase of 21,551, which astonishingly tracks to the number our simple model projected way back in March.
+Two industries required by law to file factually accurate reports have identical outcomes, namely that the increase in American deaths in 2020 is below pre-COVID estimates, which comports to the actuarial data we tracked throughout the year.
+This suggest a reasonable approximation to the number of Americans who died in 2020 is 2,875,934, or an increase of 21,551 from 2019, which astonishingly tracks to the number our simple model projected way back in March.

-The unexplored question is why the CDC would misreport their 2020 death data?
-Why would the IndexMundi Deaths Clock track to expectation throughout the year while politicians and the media worked to convince us otherwise?
-Was there possibly something going on late in the year that would determine the fate of the nation, say something in the first week in November?
-One can speculate on other motivations as well, such as the billions/trillions medical professionals and BigPharma made from COVID.
+The unexplored question is why would CDC misreport 2020 death data?
+Why does IndexMundi data track to ground truth throughout the year while politicians and media work to convince us otherwise?
+Is there possibly something going on late in the year that determines the fate of the nation, say something possibly in the first week of November?
+One can speculate on a plethora of motivates, such as the billions/trillions medical professionals and BigPharma make from COVID, etc. The problem is, we don’t know, at least not yet.

-Another possibility is that the CDC is incompetent.
-Perhaps they double count people who died from COVID with those having died with COVID since they’ve already admitted commingling these two demographics.
-But that doesn’t address why they tracked to IndexMundi all year and then much later dramatically revise their data.
-One thing’s certain, there’s no way government comes clean on this, and the medical profession made such a mess out of obfuscating COVID death data there’s little chance of unraveling their maleficence.
-What we can do is count caskets and funerals and consider that trusted data to conclude there was no COVID surge in 2020.
-We will leave the unresolved “why” for investigative journalists and historians.
+Another possibility is that CDC is willfully incompetent.
+Perhaps they double count people who die from COVID with people who die with COVID; after all, they already admitted to commingling these two demographics.
+But even if such Shangins prevail, it doesn’t address why CDC data tracks to IndexMundi all year before CDC dramatically revises their data.
+One thing’s certain, there’s no way government comes clean on this and medical professionals made such a mess of obfuscating death data there’s little chance of unraveling their malpractice.
+What we can do is count caskets and funerals and assess that data to conclude there was no late year COVID surge, which flies in the face of everything marketed to heighten our madness.

-If I still haven’t convinced you, let’s find further validation in another equally aligned business sector.
-In 1979 there were 1,465,828 hospital beds[8] in the U.S. but by 2022 that number dwindled to 920,531, with 13.5% (124,272) ICU beds[9].
-During this time the hospital industry transitioned from primarily nonprofit community-based hospitals to for-profit corporate conglomerates.
-Privatization drives optimization so to maximize efficiency, fewer beds in hospitals running near capacity became the operational goal.
+If coffins and cremations can’t convince you something’s amiss, let’s find further validation in another equally causal sector.
+In 1979 there were 1,465,828 hospital beds[8] in the U.S. but by 2022 that number dwindles to 920,531, with 13.5% (124,272) ICU beds[9].
+During this time the hospital industry transitions from primarily nonprofit community-based hospitals to for-profit corporate conglomerates.
+Privatization drives optimization so to maximize efficiency, fewer beds in hospitals running near capacity become the operational norm.

-In June of 2021, hospitals average 12,041 COVID patients, or 1.3% of capacity and their COVID death rate is 1.25%.
+In June of 2021, hospitals average 12,041 COVID patients, or 1.3% of capacity and their COVID death rate is 1.25%, which means that for every 125 patients admitted with COVID conditions, one dies.
 The peak of COVID hospitalizations occurs in January 2022, when 145,000 COVID patients[10] are hospitalized, representing 15.7% of hospital bed capacity, mostly from patients not requiring ICU care.
 If 12,041 patients are hospitalized per week in 2020 and the death rate reported by CDC is 1.7% of those infected, the year-end expected number of deaths would be 10,644.
 The CDC initially reports 972,000 people died from COVID in 2020 and 2021, but then in 2022, quietly revises the number down to 58,320, or 29,160 per year.
-This equates to 32,986 COVID hospitalizations per week, which is more than the hospital industry reports.
+This equates to 32,986 COVID hospitalizations per week, which is more than the hospital industry reports and significantly less than CDC revised data reports.

 If the revised CDC 2020 death count combined with 445,670 more deaths than expected due to COVID are true, this equates to 504,151 COVID hospitalizations per week, or 55% of hospital capacity.
 However, the peak COVID hospitalization is only 145,000 per week, and that’s only sustained for one week in 2022.
-In other words, U.S. hospitalization rates do not support the revised CDC death data but do comport to initial CDC end of year reported data.
-Our analysis of hospitalization data confirms the results of our casket and funeral industry analysis, which is that the initial CDC death data in 2020 is likely correct and COVID did not result in millions of Americans dying from the virus.
+In other words, U.S. hospitalization rates do not support the revised CDC death data but do comport to initial CDC end of year data.
+This analysis of hospitalization data validates the earlier casket and funeral industry analysis; namely, the initial CDC death data in 2020 is likely correct and COVID did not result in millions of Americans dying as revisionist CDC data asserts.

 [1] United States Deaths Clock – IndexMundi